3 Ways to Approach Backing Vocals in a Mix

 Okay, our work’s all cut out for us and ready to go.
 Let’s have some fun!

 Sometimes, when mixing a track that you’ve received from another engineer or producer, all it needs is a little cleanup—maybe an EQ tweak, maybe some noise reduction, maybe trimming out a skunk note or rogue breath.
 Other times, the person sending you the track decided it was a good idea to slap a really cool effect on as an insert, ignoring the rule of “set it so you can just hear it, then turn it down a little more,” and print it that way.
-That calls for sterner measures, and Nectar 3 Plus and Nectar Elements offer some excellent tools to help you do surgery on such ailments.
+That calls for sterner measures, and

 Track 7 of “Say Yes” contains a backing vocal with some spatial effects to really punch up the lead and make it soar.
 The problem is, the track has some bottom-end oomph, due to a heavily-tuned clone track a couple of octaves under the lead.
 It sounds like a slowed-down tape of a robot, and while it might work as part of Chorus 2’s kitchen-sink treatment, it grates a little in the slightly lighter atmosphere that I want for Chorus 1.